-Funding for this conference was made possible in part by Grant SAT0001724 from the National Institute of Health.
-The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.
+Funding for this conference was made possible in part by a (R13) Scientific Meeting Grant from the National Institute of Health (NIA).
+No. AG029767-01A2 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.

 Commencement Info available here: www.utsa.edu/commencement

 The Public Administration Theory Network organizes a prestigious annual conference every spring.
 The PA THEORY NETWORK 2016 Conference "Important Immeasurables and Public Administration Theory” will be held in San Antonio, Texas on May 20-22, 2016.

 Menger Hotel (210.223.4361) 204 Alamo Plaza, San Antonio, TX 78205 http://www.mengerhotel.com/